 Caldecott and Sons family and staff photographed in 1893

-146 years and five generations on, the company remains in the ownership of the Caldecott family, one of the few remaining family funeral directors in the area at this time of ever increasing takeovers of such businesses by national and international funeral conglomerates.
-Our town centre premises have been refurbished to provide modern, peaceful and comfortable surroundings, with two private chapels of rest and full hygienic mortuary facilities.
+147 years and five generations on, the company remains in the ownership of the Caldecott family, one of the few remaining family funeral directors in the area at this time of increased takeovers of such companies by national and international funeral conglomerates.